Swedish government seeking buyers for SAS stake: Affarsvarlden magazine

 Sweden and Norway last year sold 23 million shares in SAS in a first step toward the governments exiting their long-standing holdings in the carrier.

-Affarsvarlden reported Nordea was now seeking to line up new long-term owners to buy the Swedish government's stake.

-SAS shares were unchanged at 0835 GMT compared to a 0.8 percent rise in the Stockholm bourse's blue chip index.
+SAS shares were down 1.6 percent at 1052 GMT, underperforming a 1.0 percent rise in the Stockholm bourse's broad all share index .OMXSPI.